A Framework for Geometry-based Statistical Channel Modeling in ISAC Systems: Conclusions

 \section{Conclusions}

-In short, we presented a holistic channel model framework for \ac{GBSM} bistatic \ac{ISAC} system.
+We presented a channel model framework for \ac{GBSM} bistatic \ac{ISAC} system.
 The core contributions are threefold: (1) the introduction of a dual-component \ac{ISAC} \ac{GBSM} that explicitly segregates target and background components, enabling concurrent communication and sensing performance evaluation, (2) the development of a hybrid clustering methodology that integrates geometrically deterministic clusters with traditional stochastic ones, enforcing the spatiotemporal consistency mandatory for sensing requirements, and (3) a rigorous cross-validation demonstrating that the proposed model retains full backward compatibility with \ac{TR}38.901 \cite{tr} for communication metrics (\ac{BER}, ergodic capacity) while providing the necessary fidelity to evaluate key sensing performance indicators.
-The proposed dual-component \ac{ISAC} \ac{GBSM} provides an essential foundation for the design, simulation, and validation for future \ac{ISAC} systems, offering a tool for analyzing the complex interplay and mutual constraints between sensing and communication functionalities in shared channels using an \ac{ISAC} channel simulator.
-Our future work will expand the proposed \ac{ISAC} channel model framework by investigating cluster birth-death dynamics and will also analyze channel non-stationarity under high-velocity and arbitrary trajectory target motion.
-An important open problem enabled by our framework is the joint identification of target versus background multipath components from measurements.
-For that, practical algorithms for reliably labeling resolvable paths as "target" or "background" constitute a promising direction for future research.
+The proposed dual-component \ac{ISAC} \ac{GBSM} provides an essential foundation for the design, simulation, and validation for future \ac{ISAC} systems, offering a tool for analyzing the complex interplay and mutual constraints between \ac{SnC} functionalities in shared channels using an \ac{ISAC} channel simulator.
+Future work will extend the proposed \ac{ISAC} channel modeling framework by incorporating cluster birth-death processes and by characterizing channel non-stationarity under target motion with high velocity and arbitrary trajectories.
+A key open problem enabled by the proposed framework is the joint identification of target-induced and background multipath components from measurement data.
+In this context, the development of practical and reliable algorithms for labeling resolvable propagation paths as either target-related or background-related represents an important research direction.
+Another promising avenue is to leverage the proposed target/background channel decomposition for downstream sensing and inference tasks, such as target classification and human activity recognition, by combining target-channel isolation with feature extraction based on the temporal evolution of scattering points and their associated delay-angle-Doppler signatures.